 - Before writing an essay, you must know its basic structure.
 A book about essay writing will help you understand the structure and format of essays better

 - Don’t waste a lot of time on Task 1.
-Learn all the specific writing structure for each type of Task 1.
+Learn all the specific writing structures for each type of Task 1.
 In the real test, you just have to apply that structure with new data and suitable verb tenses.
 Read sample answers and take note of the ones with good structure to have a wide range of academic structures for task 1 in your arsenal.
 Some structures might be used in task 2 as well

-- Writing requires good vocabulary.
+- Writing requires a good vocabulary.
 However, you must make sure that the words you use should fit the context.
 Do not try to fit high-level words forcefully.
 You can click on the link to learn more about IELTS vocabulary

 - Avoid informal writing.
 There are some rules of writing you should follow.

 - Each body paragraph has to include: the topic sentence, supporting sentences (2-3 sentences), and development sentences (including example, experience, and data)

 - It is always good to add relevant examples with your opinions.
 The examiner is going to assess the essay based on a lot of factors and if you elaborate your ideas along with the examples (if the prompt allows) shows that you have understood what has been asked and you are explaining it in a structured manner